andrew/ultimate-awesome/README.md

 - [awesome-milligram](https://github.com/milligram/awesome-milligram) - A curated list of Milligram resources.
 - [awesome-notfancyappchallenge](https://github.com/samanthaming/awesome-notfancyappchallenge) - A learning by doing challenge, where you build an app within 24 hours ⭐️.
 - [awesome-deepfake-porn-detection](https://github.com/subinium/awesome-deepfake-porn-detection) - Papers, repos, datasets :  deepfake and porn detection using deep learning.
+- [awesome-auto-graph-learning](https://github.com/THUMNLab/awesome-auto-graph-learning) - A paper collection about automated graph learning.
 - [awesome-tw-foss](https://github.com/tjwei/awesome-tw-foss) - A curated list of awesome Taiwan open source projects.
+- [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.
 - [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.
 - [awesome-frontend](https://github.com/AlicanteFrontend/awesome-frontend) - Curated list of awesome frontend resources :star::sunglasses:.
 - [awesome-studio-lab-jp](https://github.com/aws-sagemaker-jp/awesome-studio-lab-jp) - SageMaker Studio Labの教材を紹介するリポジトリ。.
 - [awesome-browserify](https://github.com/browserify/awesome-browserify) - :crystal_ball: A curated list of awesome Browserify resources, libraries, and tools.
-- [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.
 - [awesome-drupal](https://github.com/nirgn975/awesome-drupal) - Useful resources for Drupal CMS 💧.
 - [awesome-ros-deliberation](https://github.com/ros-wg-delib/awesome-ros-deliberation) - A curated list of awesome tools and libraries for deliberation in ROS 2.
-- [awesome-auto-graph-learning](https://github.com/THUMNLab/awesome-auto-graph-learning) - A paper collection about automated graph learning.
 - [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.
-- [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.
 - [awesome-engineering-path](https://github.com/92bondstreet/awesome-engineering-path) - A curated list of engineering ladder, path and compensation frameworks.
-- [awesome-blockchain-testing](https://github.com/alexromanov/awesome-blockchain-testing) - Curated list of blog posts, videos and resources on testing blockchains and blockchain-based applications.
 - [awesome-3D-point-cloud-attacks](https://github.com/cuge1995/awesome-3D-point-cloud-attacks) - List of state of the art papers, code, and other resources.
 - [awesome-azure-devops](https://github.com/johnlokerse/awesome-azure-devops) - An awesome list of Azure DevOps content created by Microsoft or the Community!.
 - [awesome-learning-collections](https://github.com/johnpaulada/awesome-learning-collections) - ✨ A curated list of awesome learning collections on various topics.